SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     myData.process() {$0 * 2}
     myData.process {$0 * 2}

-:Term:`Selector-style function calls` consist of a function followed by interleaved parts of its selector and its argements.
+:newTerm:`Selector-style function calls` consist of a function followed by interleaved parts of its selector and its argements.

 ..
 TODO: Skipping for now until the selector call syntax settles down